marijnh/Eloquent-JavaScript/09_regexp.md

 {{index [interface, design]}}

 Regular expressions are both terribly awkward and extremely useful.
-Their syntax is cryptic, and the programming interface JavaScript provides for them is clumsy.
+Their syntax is cryptic and the programming interface JavaScript provides for them is clumsy.
 But they are a powerful ((tool)) for inspecting and processing strings.
 Properly understanding regular expressions will make you a more effective programmer.

 ## Creating a regular expression